AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/experience-builder/create-a-page.md

 # Create a page in Experience Builder

+Administrators can create dedicated pages for different roles within the organization.
+For example, a page can be created specifically for Sales Engineers that highlights training on product knowledge, customer engagement skills, and compliance requirements.

 To create a page in Adobe Learning Manager:

 1. Log in to Adobe Learning Manager as an administrator.